 FICO - Your Credit Score

-Since we live in a computer-driven society, you're probably not surprised to hear that your creditworthiness boils down to one number.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage comes down to a single number.

-All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-The three reporting agencies use slightly different formulas to build a credit score.
-The original FICO score was developed by Fair Isaac and Company.
+Each of the three credit agencies has its own formula for building your credit score.
+The original FICO model was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary, all of the agencies use the following to determine a score:
+While these methods vary from one agency to another, the differences aren't huge; each agency uses the following factors in calculating your score:

-- Late Payments - Do you have any payments later than 30 days?
+- Late Payments - Have you paid more than 30 days late?

-- Balances on your Credit Cards - How many accounts do you have, and how much do you owe?
+- Your Credit Card Balances - How many accounts?
+How much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

 Not just for qualifying